Uruguay Energy Information

 Renewable in % Electricity Production

-Measures set to promote renewables include a call for RES tenders and a Feed-in Tariff (FiT) scheme for wind.
+Measures set to promote renewables include calls of tenders for renewables and a Feed-in Tariff (FiT) scheme for wind.

 Foreign investments in renewables are made through the Investment and Export Promotion Agency.